In This Article

 Balance transfer credit cards often have a 0% introductory interest rate, allowing you to pay off your debt interest-free.
 You may need to transfer the balance within a specific time frame to take advantage of the offer.

-Update your budget
+Update your budget based on your plan

-Take a look at your monthly income—this can include your paycheck, money from a side hustle, alimony, or any regular money you can guarantee each month.
+Look at your monthly income—this can include your paycheck, money from a side hustle, alimony, or any regular money you can guarantee each month.
 Then, make a list of your monthly expenses.

 Categorize your expenses as either fixed or variable.